-The shock assembly can be adjusted in two ways to allow the operator to customize the ride according to operator's weight and/or operating conditions.
-You have the option of adjusting the spring pre-load and/or the upper mounting position.
+The shock assembly can be adjusted to allow the operator to customize the ride according to operator's weight and/or operating conditions.
+You have the option of adjusting the spring pre-load.

 Items to consider before adjusting the suspension.